koroius/COE-101.2_LABORATORY-14/README.md

 # COE-101.2_LABORATORY-14
-Submission for Laboratory 14 Activity
+This repository is inteded for the submission for Laboratory 14 Activity, in order to check and test the code.

+Thank you.